Andrew Lachman, Executive Director

 Laura Boutilier comes to the Center after eight years as Assistant Superintendent for Curriculum and Instruction in Rocky Hill.
 Prior to Rocky Hill, she served as principal of two middle schools, one of which was cited as a U.S. Department of Education Blue Ribbon Award for Excellence middle school.
 In 1993 Laura was recognized as Middle School Principal of the Year by the CT Association of Schools.
 She was president of the CT Association for Supervision and Curriculum Development and served as adjunct faculty at the University of Connecticut and St. Joseph College.
 As program coordinator, Laura works directly with selected school districts partnering with the Center on systemic instructional improvement and instructional rounds.
 She co-facilitates the Urban School Leaders Fellowship program in Fairfield County.

-Peter Cummings, Program Coordinator
+Peter Cummings, Associate Program Coordinator

 Roberta Kurlantzick, Program Coordinator